BoSenGong/week16/week16.md

 1. File not found.
 2. Directory is not exist.
-3. Duration and tone must be .txt format.
+3. Duration and tone are not .txt format.
-4. Output file are not .wav format.
+4. Output file is not .wav format.

 Add try-catch and throw to function - Wav(), to prevent the situations above.